-PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
-They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.
+Professional Reference articles are designed for health professionals to use.
+They are written by UK doctors and based on research evidence, UK and European Guidelines.
+You may find one of our health articles more useful.

-The mini mental state examination (MMSE) is the most commonly used instrument for screening cognitive function.
+The mini mental state examination (MMSE) is a commonly used set of questions for screening cognitive function.
 This examination is not suitable for making a diagnosis but can be used to indicate the presence of cognitive impairment, such as in a person with suspected dementia or following a head injury.

 - The test takes only about 10 minutes but is limited because it will not detect subtle memory losses, particularly in well-educated patients.

 - In interpreting test scores, allowance may have to be made for education and ethnicity.